Get a free, no obligation personal loan quote with rates as low as 9.99%

 Final Thoughts

-Old Age Security payments can make a big difference when you aren’t generating any more income, or if your income dramatically decreases, after the age of 65.
+Old Age Security payments can make a big difference when you aren’t generating any more income, or if your income dramatically decreases after the age of 65.
+However, you may be subject to repayment of a portion of your OAS depending on your income.
 By closely examining your financial situation, you can make a few smart choices to lessen your chances of experiencing the OAS clawback.

 OAS Clawback FAQs